PlanterApp/planter_blog/content/posts/bananas-about-bananas-us-too/index.md

 alt = "A picture of ripe bananas cut up on a chopping board.
 The skins are yellow and the fruit a soft cream."
 +++

-Welcome back to part four of the Southern Hemisphere series!

 Bananas.
 Nearly everyone knows what they are, and they can commonly be found in supermarkets.
 These long yellow fruits go great in smoothies, or ice-cream, or salads, or on their own!
 Banana’s grow in a variety of tropical climates, and can be an awesome fruit to grow.

 ### **1) Plant description**